The Value Catalogue - PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Value Catalogue charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Value Catalogue
+Recover your PPI from Value Catalogue due to Undisclosed Commission

 How we can help with your Value Catalogue 'Plevin' PPI claim